Frequently Asked Questions : Police Officer Examination

-- Most written examinations for Entry-level Police Officer/Deputy Sheriff prepared by the New York State Department of Civil Service and administered by municipal civil service agencies for local jurisdictions are offered each November.
+- The examination series for Entry-level Police Officer/Deputy Sheriff positions prepared by the New York State Department of Civil Service and administered by municipal civil service agencies for local jurisdictions is generally scheduled for September of each year.

-- How do I know which local agencies are offering a Police Officer/Deputy Sheriff examination this November?
+- How do I know which local agencies are offering a Police Officer/Deputy Sheriff examination?

-- Each of the 96 municipal civil service agencies has different needs when determining whether or not to hold a particular exam for a particular year.
+- You should contact the municipal civil service agency directly to find out if they are participating in the September 26, 2020 examination series.
+Each municipal civil service agency has different needs and they determine whether or not to hold a particular exam for a particular year.
 Civil Service eligible lists are established by municipal civil service agencies for a duration of one to four years.
 Therefore, a particular municipal civil service agency may hold an examination every year, while another municipal civil service agency may hold the examination only once every four years.
-Because the need to hold the exam is a local determination, you must contact the municipal civil service agency that has jurisdiction over the location where you are interested in taking the examination and obtaining employment.
+This is a local determination.

-- How can I contact municipal civil service agencies to inquire if they will be participating in this November's Police Officer/Deputy Sheriff exam?
+- How can I contact municipal civil service agencies to inquire if they will be participating in the Police Officer/Deputy Sheriff exam?

-- The New York State Department of Civil Service web site links to local civil service agencies with examination announcements on their web sites at: http://www.cs.ny.gov/employees/local/map.cfm and a complete contact listing of all the municipal civil service agencies in the State is available at: http://www.cs.ny.gov/employees/local/local.cfm
+- The New York State Department of Civil Service web site links to local civil service agencies with examination announcements on their web sites at: Jobseeker map and a complete contact listing of all the municipal civil service agencies in the State.

 - How can I locate a Test Guide to help me prepare for this year's Police Officer/Deputy Sheriff examination?

-- The Test Guide for this examination, as well as others, is available online at: http://www.cs.ny.gov/jobseeker/local/testguides.cfm Additional general exam related information is also avaliable How to Take a Written Test and Questions and Answers about Municipal Civil Service Exams Please note the most important document you should carefully read and consider is the examination announcement itself.
+- The Test Guides for these examinations, as well as others, are available online at: https://www.cs.ny.gov/testing/testguides.cfm.
+Please note the most important document you should carefully read and consider is the examination announcement itself.
 Candidates should pay close attention to the "Subjects of Examination" section of the announcement to be informed about the test type and content, and focus their examination preparation upon the information described in this portion of the announcement.